joes0451/SDKManager/ReadMe.txt

 When you are selecting system-images packages for AVDs, check that the 'system-images' directory has both 'kernel-qemu' and 'kernel-ranchu' files.
 If it only has 'kernel-qemu' you can try to download the 'google_apis' version which will usually have both.
-This gives it a better chance of launching.
+Having both gives it a better chance of launching.

 After you check the "Accept licenses" checkbox, licenses will automatically be accepted, and when an AVD is created